Vumz/Vumz-github.io/_pages/cv.md

 Projects
 ======
+* **amToSpotify- Playlist Converter**
+  * **Date**: December 2017 – present
+  * **Skills Used**: HTML, CSS, Flask, Python
+  * **Description**: Developed a program to parse a user’s Apple Music playlist and add the tracks to their selected Spotify playlist.
+Used the Flask web framework and python to process and send HTTP requests to use Spotify’s web API.
+(Currently working on making this project a fully functionable MEAN based website)

 * **Lend Formal Web Service**
   * **Date**: August 2016 – January 2017
   * **Skills Used**: HTML, CSS, Django, SQL